 Look for job vacancies at:

-The majority of companies advertise PPC specialist roles directly on their website rather than on a job board, so be proactive.
+The majority of companies advertise PPC specialist roles directly on their website rather than on job boards, so be proactive.
 Search for companies in the geographical area in which you want to work and, if they aren't currently advertising, think about making a speculative application.

 Opportunities do exist abroad.
 PPC specialist work and the digital industry are growing in countries around the world.

-Qualifications specifically designed for people working in PPC roles include the Google AdWords certification and the IPA search certificate.
+Qualifications designed for people working in PPC roles include the Google AdWords certification and the IPA Digital Performance Certificate (UK).
 You would expect to obtain these when working in a PPC specialist role but you could consider obtaining one while searching for your first job in the industry.

-If your role broadens into other areas of digital marketing, you may wish to consider broader qualifications such as those offered by:
+If your role incorporates other areas of digital marketing, you may wish to consider broader qualifications such as those offered by:

-When starting out you should expect to work on a range of campaigns, supported by more experienced colleagues.
-You will gradually develop your understanding of the industry and the technical skills required to succeed.
-As you progress in the role, you will gain autonomy and take on more responsibility to manage campaigns, with increasing input into the design and end-to-end implementation.
+When starting out expect to work on a range of campaigns, supported by more experienced colleagues.
+You'll gradually develop your understanding of the industry and the technical skills required to succeed.
+As you progress in the role, you'll gain autonomy and take on more responsibility to manage campaigns, with increasing input into the design and end-to-end implementation.
 Your career progression will depend on how quickly you can develop within this growing industry.

-You are likely to broaden your skill set, working in different areas of digital marketing.
-As you develop in the role, you'll take the lead in managing relationships with internal stakeholders and/or external clients.
+As you develop in your role, you'll take the lead in managing relationships with internal stakeholders and/or external clients.
 If you work in an agency, you're also likely to take on responsibility for developing and bringing in new business.

 PPC specialists can progress on to management roles.
 This could be managing a team of staff working specifically on PPC campaigns or working in a broader digital marketing management role.